Head to head

 Even

-Native Python and JavaScript sandbox (E2B-backed) with the knowledgio SDK preinstalled.
-Agents run scripts that read/write Minds, query table Minds with pandas, and trigger actions through Knolo's API.
+Native Python and JavaScript sandbox with the knowledgio SDK preinstalled.
+Agents run scripts that read and write Minds, query table Minds with pandas, and trigger Knolo actions directly.

-Code node supports JavaScript and Python anywhere in a workflow.
-Very mature, with full npm/PyPI access in self-hosted setups and tight integration with the rest of the graph.
+Code node supports JavaScript and Python anywhere in a workflow, with full npm and PyPI access on self-hosted setups.

 Pricing structure